Yewei-Liu/MetaPruning/README.md

 ## 🔍 Overview

 This repository contains the codes for our paper.
-We implemented the 3 experimenets in our paper (pruning ResNet56 on CIFAR10, VGG10 on CIFAR100, ResNet50 on ImageNet).
-You can also easily add other experiments based on our framework.
+You can reproduce our work or easily add other experiments based on our framework.

 We have referenced the [Depgraph](https://github.com/VainF/Torch-Pruning) and [NGGNN](https://github.com/mkofinas/neural-graphs) codebases in part for our implementation.
 Thanks 😊.